 In a world full of diet and food trends, it can be hard to know exactly what’s “good” or “bad” for us.
-But my health philosophy has always been to quiet out that noise and listen to our bodies instead, and in today’s post I’m covering 6 ways to listen to your body so you can let go of rigidity and make the best health choices for YOU.
+But in today’s post I’m covering 6 ways to listen to your body so you can make the best choices for YOU.

 My health philosophy has always been simple: listen to your body.
 It sounds straightforward enough, but what does it really mean?